whole-communities-whole-health/psy301_covid/study-info/index.md

 ---
-layout: page_no_sidebar
+layout: page
-title: "Study Information"
+title: "Study Information for Participants"
 image: UT_students.jpg
 search_omit: true
 sitemap: false
 ---

-# Study Information for Participants

 Below we address some questions you might have about participating in this study.
 If you have further questions after consulting this FAQ, please email <utcovid19Study@austin.utexas.edu>.